amoghe/distillog/README.md

 Presenting varying levels of verbosity (or severity) are an important part of what makes a program more usable or debuggable.
 The stdlib has an approach that is too spartan (exposing only `Println` and friends) to be used directly in programs that wish to offer better control over their log output.
-This is a sufficient mechanism for small programs, but starts to feel insufficient very quickly.
+This is a handy mechanism to print messages from small programs, but starts to feel insufficient very quickly.

 ## Too _much_, you say?